Policies and Procedures

 After your consultation, your consultant will record notes of the session.
 At your request, we can email you a copy of these notes in the form of a client report form.
 This email serves as your official record of consultation.
 RWC staff will not sign or otherwise complete any other forms to document your visit.

-The RWC will not proofread and edit for students.
-Instead, a consultant will work with students to help them learn some skills and strategies to proofread and edit more effectively themselves.
+The RWC will not proofread or line edit for students.
+Consultants can work with students to learn skills and strategies to proofread and edit more effectively.
+Additionally, the RWC can provide references for external, professional proofreaders as requested.
 If you are a graduate student who needs assistance with Electronic Thesis & Dissertation (ETD) formatting, please consult the Graduate School’s formatting guidelines.

 Writers are responsible for knowing and following FSU’s policies about academic integrity in research and creative activity.